awsdocs/aws-iot-docs/doc_source/apache-kafka-rule-action.md

       ]
   }
   ```
 + You must create a virtual private cloud \(VPC\) destination\. \(You can run your Apache Kafka clusters inside Amazon Virtual Private Cloud\.\) The AWS IoT rules engine creates a network interface in each of the subnets listed in the VPC destination\.
 This allows the rules engine to route traffic directly to the VPC\.
 When you create a VPC destination, the AWS IoT rules engine automatically creates a VPC rule action\.
-For more information about VPC rule actions, see [VPC](vpc-rule-action.md)\.
+For more information about VPC rule actions, see [Virtual private cloud \(VPC\) destinations](vpc-rule-action.md)\.
-+ If you use a customer\-managed AWS Key Management Service \(AWS KMS\) customer master key \(CMK\) to encrypt data at rest, the service must have permission to use the CMK on the caller's behalf\.
++ If you use a customer\-managed AWS KMS key \(KMS key\) to encrypt data at rest, the service must have permission to use the KMS key on the caller's behalf\.
 For more information, see [Amazon MSK encryption](https://docs.aws.amazon.com/msk/latest/developerguide/msk-encryption.html) in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.

 ## Parameters<a name="apache-kafka-rule-action-parameters"></a>

 When you create an AWS IoT rule with this action, you must specify the following information:

 destinationArn
 The Amazon Resource Name \(ARN\) of the VPC destination\.
-For information about creating a VPC destination, see [VPC](vpc-rule-action.md)\.
+For information about creating a VPC destination, see [Virtual private cloud \(VPC\) destinations](vpc-rule-action.md)\.

 topic
 The Kafka topic for messages to be sent to the Kafka broker\.